newmarcel/KeepingYouAwake/README.md

 ## Is this dangerous? ##
 Just to make it clear: This utility shouldn't harm your Mac because it is using an official command line tool from Apple, **BUT** I cannot guarantee anything, so use this tool **AT YOUR OWN RISK**.

-## What's working?
-What's missing? ##
-Everything seems to be working in this version. ~~The only thing missing right now is Developer ID signing, which will follow soon.~~

 ## Help Needed! ##
 Do you want to improve the app or add any useful features?
 Please go ahead and create pull requests.
 I'm thankful for any help.